bufferapp/rsdf/README.md

 )
 ```

-The `rsdf` module will try to figure out the engine string if you don't provide
-one.
-To do that it'll use the following environment variables:
+Alternatively, if no `engine` is provided, the `rsdf` module will try to figure out the engine string from the following environment variables:

 - `REDSHIFT_USER`
 - `REDSHIFT_PASSWORD`